TianchengY/hammock_plot/README.md

 ### Example value_order for the Shakespeare data

-We import the Shakespeare dataset:
+We import the Shakespeare dataset (Schonlau 2024):

 ```python
 import hammock_plot